 In the category of Patron Favorite, the winner was voted as

 Pierce Jordan for his Galileo Watching the Stars through One of the First Telescopes

 ALL ABOUT THE MIDDLE SCHOOL BOOK CLUB

 Since the summer of 2004, the library has offered a Middle School Book Club that meets every Thursday from 2:00 PM to 3:00 PM during the months of June and July.
-Our first meeting for 2019 will be Thursday, June 6.
+Our first meeting for 2019 was Thursday, June 6.
 Children who have finished third grade through fifth grade may participate, but each child must sign up to attend.
 A registration sheet is available at the library.
 Each week, the children receive a book that we will discuss the following week.
 The children are responsible for purchasing the book, but it will be bought at the library's cost, which is rarely over $5.
 The meetings consist of a brief discussion of the book, who liked it, and who did not.
 We also do some type of game, activity, or art project that goes along with the book and a snack that follows the book as well.
 The Friends of the Library purchase book club t-shirts for members that the children help design, and those are given out at our pizza party on the last day of the summer.

 For more information about any program that the library offers, contact us at 731-989-4673 and like us on Facebook.

 Three of our patrons learn about recycling during one of our summer reading program special events.

 THANKS TO OUR GREAT PARTNERS!